nus-cs2103-AY2223S1/tp/docs/AboutUs.md

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg)!

-We are developing NutriGoals - a free-to-use CLI nutritional tracker for beginners who are getting started on their fitness journey!
+We are developing NutriGoals - a free-to-use CLI nutritional tracker for NUS students who wish to get started on their fitness journey and manage their diet!<br>

 ## Project team